Predict Your Lifespan By These 12 Tests

-Why would gait speed predict survival?
+Why would gait speed predict your lifespan?
 Walking requires energy, movement control, and support and places demands on multiple organ systems, including the heart, lungs, circulatory, nervous, and musculoskeletal systems.
 Slowing gait may reflect both damaged systems and a high-energy cost of walking.

 What to do?